Best Prime Day deals for less than $50: Echo Dot two for one, $15 Echo Auto, $40 Fire TV Stick 4K

-Amazon Prime Day is officially next week -- June 21 and 22 -- but we've been hunting for early deals.
-Some of these prices are already matching earlier Prime Day or Black Friday sales.
+Amazon Prime Day is nearly here and we've been busy collecting early deals.
+Some of these offers are already matching earlier Prime Day or Black Friday sales.
 To follow along, we've gathered up some of our favorite items available for under $50 right now.
-This is a mixture of products currently on sale, as well as old favorites that are perennially under $50.
-Just note that many of these prices could drop even more once Prime Day hits -- which is especially true of Amazon devices such as the Echo smart speakers.
+Take a look, this might be one of the best Amazon Prime Day sales we've seen so far.

 Prime Day deals under $50 available now